 How We Do It

-During the summer months, Hub City Empty Bowls hosts several “bowl-making sessions” for the public.
-These sessions are held at local pottery studios, such as West Main Artists Co-Op and Spartanburg Art Museum at Chapman Cultural Center.
+During the year, Hub City Empty Bowls hosts several “bowl-making sessions” for the public.
+These sessions are held at local pottery studios, such as West Main Artists Co-Op and Wofford College.
 These session are always free and open to the general public.
 They are great family affairs.
 All of the studio time, clay, and professional instruction are donated.
 These sessions usually last about two hours and produce hundreds of unfinished pottery bowls of every imaginable design, from the primitive efforts of children to the museum-quality work of professional artists.
 The general public makes “hand-formed” bowls; experienced potters are given the option to use pottery wheels.

 The unfinished bowls are left at the studio, where they are eventually glazed and fired by experienced volunteers.
 The goal is to create about 1,000 bowls each year.

-With a fresh stockpile of bowls, Hub City Empty Bowls then hosts the annual Soup Day fundraiser n the fall.
+With a fresh stockpile of bowls, Hub City Empty Bowls then hosts the annual Soup Day fundraiser in the fall.
 On Soup Day, all of the bowls are laid out or public access.
 Patrons are able to select the bowls of their choice in exchange for a $20 donation per bowl.
 Many people get several bowls and use them as meaningful gifts.
 In appreciation of patrons’ support, more than a dozen local restaurants donate gallons of gourmet-quality soup that is served along with bread, tea, live music, and fellowship.
-In 2018, Soup Day will be held at Indigo Hall in downtown Spartanburg 11 a.m. to 4 p.m.
 The restaurants set up serving stations, and patrons are encouraged to have a simple and thankful meal on this day of giving and celebration.
 Local musicians provide live music, and a public drum circle has become a regular tradition.
 Most importantly, this is the time that people enjoy each other’s fellowship and share in the knowledge they are helping feed local citizens in need.